grensen/gif_test/README.md

 So we can also create, load and save our neural networks.
 Additional goodgame saves after a close and loads after a start your neural network automatically.
-So you can do really strange things and compare the networks.
+So you can do really strange things and compare the networks with specific examples.

 Another example of the functionality:
 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_compare_train.gif?raw=true)

+### How to install

 ~~To install goodgame, download the files and put them into the c:/goodgame/one/ directory and start the game.~~

+ 1. Before download the folder MNIST_Data for the unzipped data set and the Neural_Network_Backup with the empty file.
+ 2. Then create the directory c:/goodgame/one/ and put both folders inside.
-goodgame is easy to install with Visual Studio.
+ 3. Now good game is ready to run on Visual Studio.

 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_install.gif?raw=true)